 What is IVF?

-IVF, also known as in vitro fertilization, is a special type of fertility treatment and is also the most common form of assisted reproductive technology (ART).
+assisted reproductive technology (ART).
 This type of medical procedure has been around for several decades and has enabled hundreds of thousands of couples to conceive children.

-If you are considering this type of fertility treatment or would just like to learn more about it, our team at Fountain of You has compiled some IVF facts that are often left out of mainstream discussions of this topic.
+has compiled some IVF facts that are often left out of mainstream discussions of this topic.
 Read on to learn more about this treatment, its history, and how it may affect you.

 Brief History

 During the second half of the 20th century, advances in medical research and technology allowed IVF and other reproductive treatments to develop.
 The first child to be born as a result of IVF treatment was Louise Brown, born in England in 1978.
 The process that led to her birth was developed by Robert G. Edwards, Patrick Steptoe, and Jean Purdy.
 The second successful IVF birth occurred just a little over 2 months later in India.
-After its initial phases, the process continued to improve to reach where it is today.
-(Source
+After its initial phases, the process continued to improve to reach where it is today. (

 The Facts